umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/licensing.md

 May be not the most fun part of the package, but very important though.

-If you have [installed the uMarketingSuite](../../../../installing-umarketingsuite/quick-install/) in your project and you navigate to the Marketing section in the Umbraco backoffice you will see these two messages.
+If you have [installed Umbraco Engage](../../../../installing-umarketingsuite/quick-install/) in your project and you navigate to the Marketing section in the Umbraco backoffice you will see these two messages.

 ![]()

 ![]()

-To let the uMarketingSuite work you will need to install a license.
-If you have not configured a license the uMarketingSuite:
+To let Umbraco Engage work you will need to install a license.
+If you have not configured a license Umbraco Engage:

 * will not collect any Analytics data
 * give no A/B test variants to visitors